skxnz/skxnz/readME.md

 - 📫 How to reach me, my working email: **ialexballa@gmail.com**

 - ⚡ Fun facts: **I am from Kyiv and currently live in France, I am good at swimming and in math.
-Open for chating and co-working propositions**
+Open for chatting and co-working propositions**

 <h3 align="left">Connect with me:</h3>
 <p align="left">